nrinaudo/kantan.csv/README.md

   .close()
 ```

+Note that should you need to both read and write values of your case class, you might be better served by creating a
+`RowFormat` than a `RowReader`.

 ### Writing anything else
 These examples all rely on the same underlying mechanism: `rowsW` expects an implicit `RowWriter` instance for the
 relevant types to be in scope.
 Should you need to writes values of a type that is not a collection, a tuple or a